roccodev/bdat-rs/docs/LEGACY.md

 | 7 | String | 4 | pointer to a nul-terminated C string (absolute) |
 | 8 | Float | 4 | IEEE-754 floating point (1/3D/2/DE), `20.12` fixed-point (`f = raw / 4096.0`) (XCX) |

+### Flag cells

+Flag cells (cell type 3) do not consume space on their own.
+Instead, they read bits from their parent column's value.
+The parent column must then have a single-value integer type.

+Generally, flags are used to read boolean values, but wider flags are also supported.

 ## Hash table